JakeJMattson/TelloKt/README.md

 </p>

 # TelloKt
-A Kotlin wrapper for the Tello SDK.
-This is a library allowing you to interface with a Tello drone without having to manually sending the packets yourself.
+A Kotlin wrapper for the Tello SDK allowing you to interface with a Tello drone from a Kotlin or Java project.
+This library allows you to avoid the tedious work of manually sending the packets yourself and lets you focus on making the drone do what you want.

 ## Tello SDK
-This wrapper is currently compliant with [Tello SDK 1.0.0.0](https://dl-cdn.ryzerobotics.com/downloads/tello/0228/Tello+SDK+Readme.pdf)
+This wrapper is currently compliant with [Tello SDK 1.3.0.0](https://dl-cdn.ryzerobotics.com/downloads/tello/20180910/Tello%20SDK%20Documentation%20EN_1.3.pdf)

 ## Download